descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 ##### Inefficient

 * By requiring a `stateful` lambda, a new type is created with a lifetime that must be managed. `function_ref` is a reference to a `stateful` lambda which also is a reference.
 Even if the optimizer can remove the cost, the user is still left with the burden in the code.
-* In the case of member functions, function_ref stores a reference to a member function pointer which means calling the member function goes through the fatness of the member function pointer.
-That could include going through a v-table and multiple inheritance.
-In the proposed, `nontype` does not take a pointer but rather a [member] function pointer initialization statement thus giving the compiler more information to resolve the function selection at compile time rather than run time.
+* In the proposed, `nontype` does not take a pointer but rather a [member] function pointer initialization statement thus giving the compiler more information to resolve the function selection at compile time rather than run time, granted it is more likely with free functions instead of member functions.

 ##### Unsafe